 A quantum dot represents a nanoscale semiconductor structure, which is used to confine electrons in three dimensions.
 This it can be constructed from a cadmium selenide core which incorporates a zinc sulfide shell, in which electrons are excited to high energies, as they travel towards the ‘holes’ between the core and the shell, exciting the quantum dot that converts the energy received from the electron into visible light.

 Quantum dot technology and the Quantum Light product platform was developed by the MIT-incubated nanotechnology company QD Vision Inc. and was designed for consumer electronics, including flat panel display, electronic signage and solid-state lighting manufacturers.
 The basic premise has been to outperform liquid crystal displays (LCDs), plasma displays, LEDs and organic LEDs (OLEDs), across the key performance categories of brightness, color purity, power conservation, and design flexibility.

-Color: QD Vision has engineered quantum-dot-based nanocrystal solutions to emit light tuned to frequencies across the visible and infrared spectrum.
-Because quantum dot materials emit pure, finely tuned colors, the Quantum Light product platform provides better color saturation and color rendering than other technologies, without power consumption trade-offs.
+QD Vision engineered quantum-dot-based nanocrystal solutions to emit light tuned to frequencies across the visible and infrared spectrum.
+Because quantum dot materials emit pure, finely tuned colors, the Quantum Light product platform provided better color saturation and color rendering than other technologies, without power consumption trade-offs.
 It is the only materials technology that can be designed to emit any color of light across the entire visible spectrum.

 QD Vision’s quantum dot inks can be applied to virtually any substrate using a wide range of well-known printing and coating techniques.
-The Quantum LightTM product platform therefore opens up new possibilities in the design and manufacture of consumer and industrial products, including the potential for displays, lighting fixtures, and signage with very large areas, thin and contoured forms, or transparent backgrounds.
+The Quantum Light product platform therefore opens up new possibilities in the design and manufacture of consumer and industrial products, including the potential for displays, lighting fixtures, and signage with very large areas, thin and contoured forms, or transparent backgrounds.